Instoredealzz/Instoredealz3/ADMIN_TUTORIAL.md

 - ✓ **Rate Limit**: Requests per minute allowed
 - ✓ **Usage Instructions**: Sample curl command

+**Automated Email Notification**
+📧 When you generate an API key, the system automatically sends an email to the vendor with:
+- Their business name
+- The API key (for immediate access)
+- Creation date and rate limit information
+- Expiration details (if applicable)
+- Security best practices and usage instructions

+This ensures vendors receive their API key credentials immediately and securely without manual intervention.

 **Security Alert**
-⚠️ The API key and secret are shown ONLY ONCE.
-The vendor must copy and save them securely immediately.
-They cannot be retrieved later.
+⚠️ The API key and secret are shown ONLY ONCE in the admin dashboard.
+The vendor receives the API key via email and can also view it anytime from their vendor dashboard under "API Keys" menu.
+They cannot retrieve the secret key after initial generation.

 #### 3. API Key Management